By: Cathy A.

 Like every essay sample, a descriptive essay has an outline and format.
 The essay follows the traditional essay structure and includes:

-An Introductory Paragraph
+1. An Introductory Paragraph

 A good descriptive essay has a strong opening.
-It introduces the reader with the main topic and what the essay will be about.
-However, these details are brief and introduces the main topic only.
+It introduces the reader to the main topic and what the essay will be about.
+However, these details are brief and introduce the main topic only.

 Some students think that adding more details in this section will add value to their work.
 Wrong.
-It will only minimize their chances of expanding the topic in the main paragraphs and leave them with less details.
+It will only minimize their chances of expanding the topic in the main paragraphs and leave them with fewer details.

-Thesis statement is written at the end of the introduction, it is mainly a single sentence that describes the essay objective.
+A thesis statement is written at the end of the introduction, it is mainly a single sentence that describes the essay objective.

-The body paragraphs take more than half of the entire essay and includes all the main claims and arguments of the essay.
+The body paragraphs take more than half of the entire essay and include all the main claims and arguments of the essay.
 Generally, it has three paragraphs but depends on the topic and its scope.
 Some topics may not have much to write about while others may have a wide scope and material.

 However, if you feel that your topic does not have much room for expansion, do not try to drag it.
 It will only ruin its essence and overall feel.

-A solid closing means a solid essay. some students think that because it is a closing paragraph, it requires less focus and is less important.
+Some students think that because it is a closing paragraph, it requires less focus and is less important.
 But it is not the case.
-Clumsy conclusion will leave a bad impression and all your hard work may go to waste.
+A clumsy conclusion will leave a bad impression and all your hard work may go to waste.